kinitic/web-crawler/README.md

 These will also have been run from the `mvn package command`.

 They can also be run from within the IDE.

-A lot more tests need to be written.

 Also, need to add validation so that only pure domains are allowed to be entered. eg. http://www.kinitic.com shpuld be accepted; but http://www.kinitic.com/info should NOT